 TGbe editor: Please change the paragraph below as follows:

 During the (re)association process, the AP obtains information required to verify the authority of the non-AP STA to use NSEP priority access.
-The procedure by which the AP obtains such information is TBD equal (Interworking procedures: interactions with SSPN) permission for a non-AP STA to use pa by the non-AP STAa (Interworking procedures: interactions with SSPN).
-An with dot11SSPNInterfaceActivated equal to true that permission for a non-AP STA to use NSEP priority access include the for the non-AP STA.Te cluded inprior ESS as described in Clause 11.22.5.3 (Reporting and session control with SSPN) Other methods of obtaining this authorization information are vendor specific and thus out of scope.
+An AP that has dot11SSPNInterfaceActivated set equal to true may use the interworking procedures described in Clause 11.22.5 (Interworking procedures: interactions with SSPN) to retrieve permission for a non-AP STA to use the NSEP Ppriority Aaccess authorization information from an NSEP Service Provider via the SSPN interface during association by the non-AP STA.
+To support this exchange, the a non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true shall provide the home realm information of the NSEP provider and necessary authentication parameters as described in Clause 11.22.5 (Interworking procedures: interactions with SSPN).
+If the An AP with dot11SSPNInterfaceActivated equal to true that successfully obtains the authorization information permission for a non-AP STA to use NSEP priority access for the non-AP STA, it shall include the create and set the value of dot11NonAPStationAuthNSEPPriorityAccesstype for the non-AP STA in the dot11InterworkingEntry. for the non-AP STA.
+Other methods of obtaining this authorization information are vendor specific.
+As described in Clause 11.22.5.3 (Reporting and session control with SSPN), tThe is authorization information included in the dot11InterworkingEntry is passed from the old prior AP to the new AP in the same BSS or IBSS ESS during re-association as described in Clause 11.22.5.3 (Reporting and session control with SSPN).
+Other methods of obtaining this authorization information are vendor specific and thus out of scope.

 TGbe editor: Add the following entry to the list in Section 3.4 (Abbreviations and acronyms)